markheath/AdventOfCode2021/README.md

 - **Day 2** The MoreLINQ `Scan` method is really helpful here, and also a good example of where a C# record is much more readable than using tuples and just as terse
 - **Day 3** I made a meal of this one due to a silly error.
 Also it was the type of problem that could be solved functionally but hurt my brain to do so, so expanded out into more procedural code.
 Needs tidying up
 - **Day 4** A good example of when creating a class can make code much more readable - I made one to represent a bingo grid.
 It also proved helpful tracking down a bug as I could override ToString and see what was going on.
+- **Day 5** A relatively kind one for which I made myself a generic grid helper class (should have done that yesterday).
+My diagonal line points algorithm is ugly - needs refactoring!
+- **Day 6** I feared this would be a performance optimization that made my head explode, but actually it was a nice use case for memoization